pytr-org/pytr/README.md

 # pytr: Use TradeRepublic in terminal

 This is a library for the private API of the Trade Republic online brokerage.
-I am not affiliated with Trade Republic Bank GmbH.
+It is not affiliated with Trade Republic Bank GmbH.

 __Table of Contents__